capitalone/locopy/_sources/examples.rst.txt

 Upload to S3 and run COPY command without YAML
 ----------------------------------------------

-Identical to the above code, but we would explicitly pass the connection details in the ``S3`` constructor vs. the YAML
+Identical to the above code, but we would explicitly pass the connection details in the ``Redshift`` constructor vs. the YAML

 .. code-block:: python

-    with locopy.S3(
+    with locopy.Redshift(
         dbapi=pg8000,
         host="my.redshift.cluster.com",
         port=5439,
-        dbname="db",
+        database="db",
         user="userid",
         password="password",
-        profile="aws_profile") as s3:
+        profile="aws_profile") as redshift:
         ...